 - They do not appreciate the importance of responding promptly to the VT Notice (liability for the full amount is automatic if no response is received on time, irrespective of the availability of defences).

 Liquidators are often aware of these mistakes.
-Unfortunately, some liquidators might even abuse the process and issue VT Notices like confetti (as in the case of s 261 notices, please see here) in full knowledge that if no response is received in time, then the business owner is liable for the full amount.
+Unfortunately, some liquidators might even issue VT Notices like confetti (as in the case of s 261 notices, please see here) in full knowledge that if no response is received in time, then the business owner is liable for the full amount.

 There are several defences to the voidable transaction claim.